Cornell Law School

 Law School Enrollment

-While situated on a large university campus (roughly 21,000 students), Cornell Law School is proud to have a small student body.
-With just over 100 LLM students and about 600 JD students, Cornell Law is made up of a close-knit community.
+While situated on a large university campus (approximately 25,000 students), Cornell Law School is proud to have a small student body.
+With just over 100 LLM students and about 600 JD students, Cornell Law is a close-knit community.

 This allows for a collegial and supportive law school experience combined with the resources and opportunities afforded by the larger university community.
 The Cornell Law School mission has been international in scope and purpose since its founding in 1887.
 Graduates are trained to succeed in a rapidly evolving transnational environment.
 The faculty’s teaching and research is internationally respected and the student body is drawn from around the globe.